 6. You’ll become wimpy.

 When you don’t get enough sleep your body doesn’t release enough human growth hormone (HGH).
 For a young person this hormone promotes growth and as we age it helps to strengthen bones, increase muscle mass, and thicken skin.
 So sleep will literally make you thin-skinned and wimpy.

-By focusing on the things that you have control over, you'll ensure a better night's sleep.
-If you're anxious about being a poor sleeper, then try to change the way you think about it.
-In most cases it's a fixable issue related to lifestyle.
+So in order to prevent such a decline in your mental and physical health, take a look at how you can improve your overall sleep.
+There are a variety of things that you have full control over that will ensure a better night’s sleep.
+If you’re anxious about being a poor sleeper, then try to change the way you think about it.
+In most cases it’s a fixable issue related to lifestyle.
 Perhaps it is about physical discomfort or stress.
-Whatever the case, make it a priority to assess your sleep and remember, #YourDayBeginsWithSleep .
+Whatever the case, make it a priority to assess and improve your sleep.

 Originally published at www.inc.com on March 10, 2016.